crypton480/HilbertCuts/README.md

 ###References:

+1. T. Deshpande, "Cones, Lattices and Hilbert Bases of Cuts", Masters Thesis, Simon Fraser University, 2013.

-1. L. A. Goddyn, "Cones, lattices and Hilbert bases of circuits and perfect matchings", in Graph Structure Theory, Contemporary Mathematics 147 (1993), 419-439.
+2. L. A. Goddyn, "Cones, lattices and Hilbert bases of circuits and perfect matchings", in Graph Structure Theory, Contemporary Mathematics 147 (1993), 419-439.

-2. F. Lauberthe, "The Hilbert Basis of the Cut Cone over the Complete Graph K_6", in E. Balas and J. Clausen, eds., Integer Programming and Combinatorial Optimization, Lecture Notes in Computer Science, Vol. 920 (Springer, Berlin, 1995) 252-266.
+3. F. Lauberthe, "The Hilbert Basis of the Cut Cone over the Complete Graph K_6", in E. Balas and J. Clausen, eds., Integer Programming and Combinatorial Optimization, Lecture Notes in Computer Science, Vol. 920 (Springer, Berlin, 1995) 252-266.

-3. M. Laurent, "Hilbert Bases of Cuts", Discrete Mathematics 150 Elsevier (1996) 257–279
+4. M. Laurent, "Hilbert Bases of Cuts", Discrete Mathematics 150 Elsevier (1996) 257–279

+5. A. Sebo, Hilbert bases, Caratheodory’s theorem and combinatorial optimization.
+In: Kannan, R., Pulleyblank, W. (eds.)
+Integer Programming and CombinatorialOptimization, Mathematical Programming Society, University of Waterloo Press, Waterloo (1990)